 “Pax Christi International stands with the people who brazenly demand justice, all the more if they are caught up in an asymmetric conflict in so many ways.
 We recommit ourselves to supporting all forms of nonviolent resistance and plead that the international community, instead of blaming, recognise and lift-up the truth of each side’s transgressions and longings.
 Peace may be elusive; it might hide from view, yet we hold on to a solitary truth that if truly desired it is not impossible.”

-We are heartbroken and angry about the current violence taking place in Gaza and other areas around Israel and the Occupied Territories.
-As Pax Christi USA Executive Director Johnny Zokovitch wrote, we are “deeply and tragically aware of the U.S. government’s complicity in the conflict, its tacit support of the ongoing occupation by frustrating efforts to apply international law, and the unchecked military aid.
-As members of Pax Christi USA, we bear a special responsibility to holding the U.S. government to account, speaking out against military aid that will only lead to greater bloodshed, and demanding action on behalf of a cease-fire and the painstaking work to create a just peace rooted in equality, human rights, and dignity for all.
+We are heartbroken and angry about the violence taking place in Gaza and other areas around Israel and the Occupied Territories.
+As former Pax Christi USA Executive Director Johnny Zokovitch wrote, we are “deeply and tragically aware of the US government’s complicity in the conflict, its tacit support of the ongoing occupation by frustrating efforts to apply international law, and the unchecked military aid.
+As members of Pax Christi USA, we bear a special responsibility to holding the U.S. government to account, speaking out against military aid that will only lead to greater bloodshed, and demanding action on behalf of a ceasefire and the painstaking work to create a just peace rooted in equality, human rights, and dignity for all.

 Prayer